cpmcdaniel/football-stats/README.md

 ## TODO

-* Refactor game home team to link to the team instead of just using the abbreviation.
 * For storing game stats, create a function that finds or creates all the players from the game and returns a map of nflids -> entity ids for use in subsequent transactions.
+* Store game stats for players.
 * Apply same procedure to store visitor team stats.
 * Optionally store the scoring summary.
 * Optionally store the drive summaries.